Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Method

-We use a stochastic update mask $\delta \sim \mathrm{Bernoulli}(0.5)$ following \citet{mordvintsev2020growing}.
-While our implementation advances the system in synchronous steps (reflecting how GPU kernels are executed), the mask updates a random subset of particles per step, reducing reliance on global synchronization; we study test-time behavior under different values of $p$ in \autoref{sec:npa_properties}.
+We use a stochastic update mask $\delta \sim \mathrm{Bernoulli}(p)$ with update probability $p=0.5$ following \citet{mordvintsev2020growing}.
+The mask updates a random subset of particles per step, reducing reliance on global synchronization.
+We study test-time behavior under different values of $p$ in \S~\ref{sec:npa_properties}.

 Perception produces a compact set of local features: the particle's own state $\mathbf{S}_i$ together with neighborhood summaries $\tilde{\mathbf{S}}_i$ and $\nabla\mathbf{S}_i$, which can be interpreted as value- and derivative-like measurements of the underlying field.
-In particular, $(\mathbf{S}_i-\tilde{\mathbf{S}}_i)$ carries diffusion/Laplacian-like information (roughly $(\mathbf{S}_i-\tilde{\mathbf{S}}_i)\propto \epsilon^2 \Delta \mathbf{S}_i$), so we do not use an explicit SPH Laplacian, which is often numerically unstable.
+In particular, $(\mathbf{S}_i-\tilde{\mathbf{S}}_i)$ carries diffusion/Laplacian-like information (roughly $(\mathbf{S}_i-\tilde{\mathbf{S}}_i)\propto \epsilon^2 \Delta \mathbf{S}_i$), so while SPH formulations for Laplacian exist, we do not use an explicit SPH Laplacian in perception.
 We additionally include the density gradient $\nabla\rho_i$ as a geometric cue specific to particle discretizations, where sampling density can vary across space and time.
 Because $\tilde{\mathbf{S}}$ and $\nabla\mathbf{S}$ are normalized to be density-insensitive, $\nabla\rho$ provides the missing signal of local crowding and sparsity, and directional information about where density increases or decreases.